• Home

 § 91.103 Preflight action.

-⦁ Monitor Six Pack/PFD, Horizon, Wind Direction then adjust with Pitch Power Trim Rudder Bank
+⦁ Monitor Six Pack/PFD, Horizon, and Wind Direction then adjust with Pitch Power Trim Rudder Bank

-⦁ The Horizon is our biggest tool and it's available in all planes
+⦁ The Horizon is our biggest tool and it's usually available

 ⦁ Use all tools but not to point of hindrance